Election and Candidate Regulations

 Regulations for existing officers

-- No officer can campaign for themselves or an endorsed candidate during their working hours.
+- No officer can campaign during their working hours.

-- No officer can take advantage of their role or the resources linked to it as part of their campaign or on behalf of an endorsed candidate (examples of this may include privileged e-mail lists, wearing election branded union clothing whilst working, use of stationery, printing, copying etc. This list is not exhaustive and open to interpretation by the RO/ DRO.
+- No officer can take advantage of their role or the resources linked to it as part of their campaign (examples of this may include privileged e-mail lists, wearing election branded union clothing whilst working, use of stationery, printing, copying etc. This list is not exhaustive and open to interpretation by the RO/ DRO).

 Complaints, Sanctions and Appeals

-- Any complaints must be made in writing in the first instance to the DRO who will then decide the appropriate course of action for dealing with the complaint.
+- Any complaints must be made in writing in the first instance to the DRO via the complaints form on the Union website.
+The DRO will then decide the appropriate course of action for dealing with the complaint.

 - All complaints will be addressed by the RO/ DRO in conjunction with any appointed deputies where necessary.